 Think about events that went against the grain.
 Then try to fit them in to the structure we discussed: Set-up, pattern, Foreshadowing, Characters and Twist.

 Does your story work this way?
 Need a little tweaking?
 Practice telling your story to a friend.
 How does your style work?
 Need some more practice?
 No problem, practice more.
 But don’t hesitate to start trying in the wild.

 Let me know how it goes.
 Love to hear you feedback, but even more, one of your stories!
-Send your story (or any question) to email@example.com and I’ll be sure to send a funny story back :)!
+Tell your funny story (or any question) to email@example.com and I’ll be sure to send a cool anecdote back :)!